 Best Paper Awards

-The DSTC gives two papers awards, the Best Paper Award of the IEEE Data Storage Technical Committee and the Best Student Paper Award of the IEEE Data Storage Technical Committee.
+The DSTC gives two papers awards, the IEEE Data Storage Best Paper Award and the IEEE Data Storage Best Student Paper Award.

 2015 Paper Awards